sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 <call-out>

-The **Design Editor** offers users powerful drag & drop editing tools, making it possible to build beautiful emails using a library of content modules like text boxes, images, buttons and more.
+The **Design Editor** offers users powerful drag & drop editing tools, making it possible to build beautiful emails using a library of content modules like text boxes,images, buttons and more.
 For those familiar with HTML, there are options to edit the HTML of individual modules, drag in a custom code module, or to import an entire HTML email with drag & drop markup.

 The **Code Editor** provides users who are importing, editing, or crafting custom HTML a robust, IDE-like environment, featuring side-by-side code and preview panes, syntax highlighting, code completion, and image management.